abhinav7876/Student-marks-Predictor-Data-Science/README.md

 **Tools:** Jupyter Notebook, VS Code, Git **Deployment:** Flask

-☁️ AWS Deployment
+---

+# ☁️ **AWS Deployment**

-This project is deployed on AWS Elastic Beanstalk, demonstrating:
+This project is deployed on **AWS Elastic Beanstalk**, demonstrating:

-Ability to containerize and package ML applications for cloud environments
+* Ability to containerize and package ML applications for cloud environments

-Configuration of Elastic Beanstalk environments (Python platform)
+* Configuration of Elastic Beanstalk environments (Python platform)

-Handling environment variables, WSGI setup, and application configuration
+* Handling environment variables, WSGI setup, and application configuration

-Deploying updates and managing versions
+* Deploying updates and managing versions

-Using AWS services for scalable, production-ready ML apps
+* Using AWS services for scalable, production-ready ML apps

 ## ⚙️ How to Run